Brightify/Cuckoo/README.md

 Cuckoo is open for everyone and we'd like you to help us make the best Swift mocking library.
 For Cuckoo development, follow these steps:
 1. Make sure you have the latest stable version of Xcode installed.
 2. Clone the **Cuckoo** repository.
+3. **For the initial setup**, open a terminal and run `make init` at the root of the cloned **Cuckoo** repository.
+This will install necessary tools (including Tuist if not already installed), generate the project, install dependencies, and open it in Xcode.
-3. In terminal, run `make` at the root of the cloned **Cuckoo** repository, this will generate the project, install dependencies, and open the project in Xcode.
+4. **For subsequent usage or when switching branches**, run `make` at the root of the cloned **Cuckoo** repository.
+This will generate the project, install dependencies, and open it in Xcode.
-4. Select any scheme of `Cuckoo-iOS`, `Cuckoo-tvOS`, or `Cuckoo-macOS` and verify by running the tests (⌘+U).
+5. Select any scheme of `Cuckoo-iOS`, `Cuckoo-tvOS`, or `Cuckoo-macOS` and verify by running the tests (⌘+U).
-5. Peek around or file a pull request with your changes.
+6. Peek around or file a pull request with your changes.

 **NOTE**: Make sure to run `make` again whenever you checkout another branch, the project utilizes [Tuist](https://github.com/tuist/tuist) for project generation.